 Surgery to remove excess skin and, to a lesser extent, fat is removed from below the umbilicus (or tummy button).

 Normal reasons for seeking a tummy tuck or abdominoplasty are after weight loss or following a pregnancy.
 It tightens the abdominal skin and can improve the waistline.
 It is sometimes combined with liposuction for additional contour definition depending on the amount of tissue that needs to be removed.

 A popular procedure, it involves a short stay in hospital and you should be back to full activities by six weeks following surgery.

 1 to 2 nights

 Swelling after a tummy tuck can last for several months so the final results should be revealed after 6 months.

-Usually, patients requesting a tummy tuck have a specific goal they wish to achieve and, as mentioned earlier, usually request the procedure following pregnancy or weight loss.
-The surgery will remove the excess skin in the lower abdomen and can be combined with other techniques to repair any bulges (hernias or divarications) in the abdominal wall.
+Usually, people have a specific goal they wish to achieve and, as mentioned earlier, usually request the procedure following pregnancy or weight loss.
+The surgery removes the excess skin in the lower abdomen and can be combined with other techniques to repair any bulges (hernias or divarications) in the abdominal wall.

 The pre-operative shape of your hips, waist and chest will dictate how much of a change in your waistline you will see after the procedure – if you have a narrow gap between the bottom of your rib cage and the top of your pelvis (less than the breadth of a hand) then you won’t notice a dramatic change in the shape of your waist.
 With larger distances between the two, however, a more hourglass figure can be achieved following surgery.